Alexander-Garcia/grad-school/programming-languages/chapter-1-homework.md

 # Module 1 homework<br>
 ## Chapter 1 Review Questions
 #### 7. What is the disadvantage of having too many features in a language?
-Too many features in language strong affects its readability.
+Too many features in language strongly affects its readability.
 A language with a large number of features is more difficult to learn than a language with a smaller number.
 This also leads to programmers learning a smaller subset of the language and ignoring other features.

 #### 8. How can user-defined operator overloading harm the readability of a program?